Pike County, Kentucky: Local government

+In 2016, Pike County voted to switch from a magisterial form of government to a commissioner form of government.
+As of 2019, the Pike County Fiscal Court is composed of three county commissioners and the county judge/executive.
+This was a bipartisan effort led by a citizens' group, Pike Countians Against Government Waste, that garnered signature petitions in 2015–16 to place the question on the ballot.
+In 2016, nearly 70% of voters supported changing to a commissioner form of government.
+In March 2017, the fiscal court, composed of six magistrates and a judge-executive, voted unanimously to sue the judge-executive (who voted to sue himself) to overturn the results of the ballot question to change the form of government.
+The fiscal court, composed of magistrates Jeff Anderson, Vernon "Chick" Johnson, Leo Murphy, Hilman Dotson, and Bobby Varney and Judge Bill Deskins, was first represented by Assistant County Attorney John Doug Hays and then by County Attorney Howard Keith Hall.
+The citizens' group was represented by State Senator Ray Jones II, who filed a motion to intervene on behalf of the citizens of Pike County.
+In October 2017, Special Judge Rebecca Phillips of Morgan County dismissed the lawsuit in a 23-page decision, which effectively ended the effort to overturn the voters' decision.
+The commissioner form of government replaced the magistrate form in 2019.

+Elected officials

 Economy

 Pike County has vast fossil fuel, (coal and natural gas) reserves.
-Pike County is one of the nation's leading coal and natural gas producers.
-In April 2007, Pike County announced the first-in-the-nation comprehensive energy strategy which was developed in partnership with the Southern States Energy Board.
+It is one of the nation's leading coal and natural gas producers.
+In April 2007, Pike County announced the first-in-the-nation comprehensive energy strategy developed in partnership with the Southern States Energy Board.

-Pike County is the second-largest coal producing county as reported in 2013 next to Union County in the western part of the state.
-Adding that to the counties of Harlan County, Perry County, and Martin County, Eastern Kentucky produces nearly 3/4 of all coal produced in the entire state.
-Over 150 million tons are produced annually throughout the state.
+As of 2013 Pike County was Kentucky's second-largest coal producing county, after Union County.
+Including Harlan County, Perry County, and Martin County, Eastern Kentucky produces nearly 3/4 of all coal produced in the state.
+Over 150 million tons are produced annually in the state.

-The poverty level of counties in the Appalachian region of Kentucky is 24.4% compared to the United States Poverty Level of 12.4%.
-Of the top eight coal-producing counties in eastern Kentucky, Pike County is the only county that does not have a higher poverty rate than Appalachian Kentucky as a whole.
+The poverty level of counties in the Appalachian region of Kentucky is 24.4%, as compared to the United States Poverty Level of 12.4%.
+Of the top eight coal-producing counties in eastern Kentucky, Pike County is the only one that does not have a higher poverty rate than Appalachian Kentucky as a whole.